dmbarbour/glas/docs/GlasNamespaces.md

 ## Controlling Shadows

-Shadowing of names can be useful, especially in context of fixpoints.
-We can 'update' a name many times, yet clients bind the final definition via fixpoint.
-Shadow and update is a viable foundation for *Aggregation* patterns.

-However, when users shadow a name *by accident*, it very easily leads to errors.
-These errors are obvious in many cases, but the subtle ones are a source of unnecessary frustration.
-To mitigate this, I propose to report name shadowing as an error by default.
-Then, we provide a simple means to suppress the error.
+Shadowing of names can be useful, especially in context of *Aggregation* (see below).
+However, accidental shadowing can be a source of subtle errors.
+To mitigate this, I propose to report warnings or errors upon shadowing by default, then allow annotations to suppress warnings locally.

-The namespace AST has structures that can shadow names:

-* `f:("x", Body)` - shadows prior name `"x"` in Body (if any)
-* `b:("foo.", Body)` - shadows all prior names with prefix `"foo."` in Body (if any)
-* `t:({ "foo." => "bar.", "bar." => "baz." }, Body)` - shadows prior names with prefix `"foo."` in body.
-Whether it shadows `"bar."` is more confusing - it's now available via `"foo."`.

-We can support this with annotations to shadow (or no-shadow), keeping user intentions explicit.
-By default, we might report shadowing only for `f:` and `b:`, omitting `t:` where it's both difficult to compute and more likely to be intentional.

-AST representations are usually evaluated in an empty environment, stand-alone, implicitly `t:({ "" => NULL }, AST)`.
-Hence, we can evaluate AST for potential shadowing in a context-independent manner.
-However, I think we should raise errors only for *actual* shadowing.

 ## Inheritance